jwwhitsitt/jwwhitsitt.github.io/index.md

 ---
+---
 layout: splash
-title: "I explain things clearly."
+title: "Clear writing for complicated ideas."
 permalink: /
 header:
   overlay_color: "#05060a"
   overlay_filter: "0.8"
-excerpt: "Clear, conversational writing about technology, systems, and real world problems.
-No buzzwords.
-No filler."
+excerpt: "I help small businesses explain what they do clearly, especially when technology is involved."
 intro:
   - excerpt: "I’m Jeff.
-I write for people who want complex ideas explained clearly and without talking down to the reader.
-This site is my home base for writing, samples, and client work."
+I write clear, conversational content that helps businesses explain their work without jargon, hype, or unnecessary noise.
+If your product or service is hard to explain, that’s usually where I’m most useful."
 feature_row:
-  - title: "Read the Blog"
+  - title: "Email Me"
-    excerpt: "Clear explanations of technology, tools, and systems that are often harder than they should be."
+    excerpt: "Have something you need explained clearly?
+Start with a quick email and we’ll see if it’s a good fit."
-    url: "/blog/"
+    url: "mailto:contact@jeffwhitsitt.com"
-    btn_label: "Read posts"
+    btn_label: "contact@jeffwhitsitt.com"
     btn_class: "btn--primary"
-  - title: "View Portfolio"
-    excerpt: "Selected samples that show how I explain complex material in plain English."
-    url: "/portfolio/"
-    btn_label: "View samples"
-    btn_class: "btn--primary"
   - title: "Hire Me"
-    excerpt: "Need clear, human writing for your audience?
-Let’s talk."
+    excerpt: "Learn more about the kind of writing work I do best and how I work with small businesses."
     url: "/hire-me/"
-    btn_label: "Work with me"
+    btn_label: "How I work"
     btn_class: "btn--primary"
+  - title: "Portfolio"
+    excerpt: "Selected examples that show how I approach clarity, structure, and technical topics."
+    url: "/portfolio/"
+    btn_label: "View work"
+    btn_class: "btn--primary"
+---

 ---